-It’s no secret that when you drink too much alcohol, it’s near impossible to have good-quality sex.
-For men, too many drinks could result in an acute case of erectile dysfunction.
+It’s no secret that when you drink too much alcohol, it’s near impossible to have good quality sex.
+For men, too many drinks could result in acute erectile dysfunction.
 For women, it can mean a lack of lubrication that can lead to painful and unenjoyable intercourse.

-And even if you’re able to achieve an erection or lubrication, alcohol-fueled sex can still end up being unfulfilling.
+And even if you’re able to achieve an erection or lubrication, alcohol-fuelled sex can still end up being unfulfilling.
 By depressing the nervous system, alcohol can also numb the sexual sensitivity that’s required for arousal.
-This can lead to unachieved orgasms and overall lackluster sex.
+This can lead to unachieved orgasms and overall lacklustre sex.
 And bad sex isn’t exactly going to help you get out of your sexual rut.
-So, limit your alcohol intake to one or two drinks if you plan to have sexy time after.
+So, limit your alcohol intake to one or two drinks if you have plans for a roll in the hay after.

 Try Cannabis Before & In Bed

-Have you heard the big news?
-Cannabis consumers have more sex.
-According to a study by Stanford University published in the Journal of Sexual Medicine, regular cannabis consumers have 20% more sex than non-cannabis consumers do.
+Big news: Cannabis consumers have more sex.
+According to a study by Stanford University published in the Journal of Sexual Medicine, regular cannabis consumers have 20 percent more sex than non-cannabis consumers do.

-This conclusion was based on a review of a survey by the Centers for Disease Control with nearly 50,000 participants between the ages of 24–45.
+This conclusion was based on a review of a survey by the Centers for Disease Control with nearly 50,000 participants between the ages of 24 and 45.
 While researchers didn’t go as far as to say cannabis was the cause of the sexual increase, other signs point to how this could be the case.
-As we’ve shared with the HelloMD community, cannabis can help increase blood flow to erogenous zones and melt away the stress and anxiety that can keep us from fully enjoying sexual experiences.
+Cannabis can help increase blood flow to erogenous zones and melt away the stress and anxiety that can keep us from fully enjoying sexual experiences.

 To try cannabis before or during a romp between the sheets, you can rely on brands that have specific products formulated to help deliver sexual pleasure.

-If you’d rather drink your aphrodisiac, try Kikoko’s Sensuali-Tea.
+If you’d rather drink your aphrodisiac, try Kikoko’s Hibiscus Cardamom Rose Sensuali-Tea.
 This tea is made with top-shelf cannabis grown using organic farming techniques free of toxins and chemicals.
-Brew yourself a cup of this tea 20–30 minutes before sex to help get you in the mood for more intimate sex.
+Brew yourself a cup of this tea 90 minutes before sex to help get you in the mood.

 Perhaps you’d like to vape marijuana to try getting in the mood.
-If so, reach for the arousal dose pen by dosist.
-This pre-filled, disposable vape pen contains cannabis oil in a 11:1 ratio of tetrahydrocannabinol (THC) to cannabinol (CBD).
+If so, reach for the arouse pen by dosist.
+This pre-filled, disposable vape pen contains cannabis oil in a 1o:1 ratio of tetrahydrocannabinol (THC) to cannabinol (CBD).
 The cerebral high will increase those euphoric, sensual feelings that will help you feel aroused and ready for sex.